 To date, 15 Conservancy Properties exist.
 The Green Lake Sanitary District and Green Lake Conservancy are currently organizing a substantial fundraising effort to acquire a 40-acre property known as Camp Grow, valued at approximately $4 million.

 The Conservancy Properties are restored and/or maintained as natural areas consisting of wetlands, prairies, and other important ecosystems.
 Several sites include ambitious invasive species removal efforts and “Fish Sticks” woody structure installations.
 While the exact impact of these areas are not measured, it is clear they are collectively making a benefit to Big Green Lake.

+Regenerative Agriculture

+The LMPT is supportive of efforts to convert areas of more conventional agricultural land in the Big Green Lake watershed to regenerative agriculture, which focuses on using soil health principles to maintain living cover and increase cropland residue levels to prevent soil erosion.
+This may require strategic property acquisition, training programs, field days, grazing workshops, demonstration farms, and other mechanisms to reduce the agricultural footprint on Green Lake’s downstream water quality.

+Programs for first-generation farmers could also be critical, as Aaron Thompon’s 2016 social science survey revealed that the average age of a farmer in the Big Green Lake watershed in 64 years old.
+These programs could help attract first-generation farmers, provide training, arrange mentorships, and/or share equipment, as needed.

 Implementation of Watershed Plan